wajahat-alikhan/wajahat-alikhan.github.io/README.md

 - [Deep Learning](https://course.fast.ai/)
 - [Computer Vision](https://www.youtube.com/watch?v=NfnWJUyUJYU&list=PLkt2uSq6rBVctENoVBg1TpCC7OQi31AlC)

+## Contact me :)
+You can reach out to me by my email at wajahat@khu.ac.kr , wajahatalikhan@acm.org , [my linkedin](https://www.linkedin.com/in/wajahat-alikhan/) or can check out [my google scholar](https://scholar.google.com/citations?user=NBMWa-UAAAAJ&hl=en&oi=ao).

-If you are looking to do Ph.D and want some advice from [Richard Hamming](https://www.cs.virginia.edu/~robins/YouAndYourResearch.html) and [Andrej karpathy](https://karpathy.github.io/2016/09/07/phd/).
+*If you are looking to do a Ph.D and want some advice from [Richard Hamming](https://www.cs.virginia.edu/~robins/YouAndYourResearch.html) and [Andrej karpathy](https://karpathy.github.io/2016/09/07/phd/).*

 ###### Random things about me --- I have traveled to almost 10 cities in Korea, I have won Galaxy buds pro in lottery at a conference, I missed my last subway in Japan...